-Based on a 5-minute walking distance to local-level and district-level parks with play provision, 50.1% of the district's households have access to formal play provision.
+Based on a 5-minute walking distance to local and district parks with play provision, 50.1% of the district's households have access to formal play provision.
 When considering only children's provision (up to 12), 45.2% of households have access within a 5-minute walk.
 The figures for teenager provision is greater, with 64.7% of households having access within a 15-minute walk.